The Rubin Museum of Art

 Address: 150 West 17th St. New York, NY 10011

-The Rubin Museum explores and celebrates the diversity of Himalayan art, ideas, and culture.
+The Rubin Museum of Art explores and celebrates the diversity of Himalayan art, ideas, and culture.

 With its globally renowned collection, the Rubin fosters understanding and appreciation of this extraordinary region by connecting its art and ideas to contemporary issues that are relevant in our visitors’ lives today.